O Phishing! My Phishing!

 - Text emails that want you to click to collect a prize

-- Criminals are playing a vast numbers game.
-They can afford to pretend to know something about you that feels specific – that you have a certain phone, shop at Costco, have a dog.
-If it doesn’t apply to you their scam will not work, but if it does apply to you, you let your guard down a little.
+Criminals are playing a vast numbers game.
+They can afford to pretend to know something about you that feels specific – that you have a certain phone, shop at Costco, or have a dog.
+If it doesn’t apply to you, their scam will not work, but if it does, you let your guard down a little.
 It’s very inexpensive for them to send billions of fake texts and emails and very expensive to you if you make a mistake.

-- Some are very good at creating email that looks like it came from a big company.
+- Some are very good at creating an email that looks like they came from a big company.
 They can easily copy graphics and formatting.
-Often they will have some real elements (the logo might go to the real web site) along with a big button that leads to a fake site.
+Often they will have some real elements (the logo might go to the real website) along with a big button that leads to a fake site.

 But some things are harder to fake than others:

-How do you protect yourself from phishing attacks?
-Especially since some emails and texts are real?
+How do you protect yourself from phishing attacks since some emails and texts are real?

 - Don’t click.
-You almost never need a link that comes from a text or email and you can always investigate first.
+You rarely need a link from a text or email and can always investigate first.
 If you are worried about your Amazon account, open a new browser window and type in Amazon from there.
-If you get a security warning from your bank, email provider or mobile company go to the phone book or Google their website and call their main customer support number.
+If you get a security warning from your bank, email provider, or mobile company, go to the phone book or Google their website and call their main customer support number.
 Never use the number they provide.

 - Look at the details.
-Crooks have come a long way from the “foreign prince wants to give you a million dollars” days but many scam emails and texts still contain grammatical errors, misspellings or use infrequently used words.
+Crooks have come a long way from the “foreign prince wants to give you a million dollars” days, but many scam emails and texts still contain grammatical errors, misspellings , or infrequently used words.
 Foreign scams often use “Kind Regards” at the end.